How Are Quantum Eigenfunctions of Hydrogen Atom Related To Its Classical Elliptic Orbits?: Classical probability density

 \subsection{Radial probability density}

-We first consider the special case of zero angular momentum, $l=0$.
-In this case, we have $v=dr/dt$.
+We first consider the special case of zero angular momentum, $l=0$, for two reasons: (1) to use this simplest case to illustrate how to compute the classical probability density; (2) this special case cannot be obtained by taking the limit $l\rightarrow 0$ from the result of $l\neq 0$.
+In this case, as shown in Figure \ref{fig:orbit}(a), the orbits consist of all the straight lines through the center inside a sphere, whose radius is determined by the energy $E_n$.
+We focus on one of the straight lines and use $r$, the distance to the center, as the coordinate for this one dimensional motion.
+So, the velocity is given by $v=dr/dt$.
 Using Eq.(\ref{eq:en}), we find that the time the electron spends between radial distance between $r$ and $r+dr$ is

 Here the factor of 2 accounts for the electron passing through a specific radius $r$ twice per period.
-Therefore, the probability density at $r$ is:
+Since the probability between $r$ and $r+dr$ is defined as $p_c(r)dr=dt/T$, we have the probability density $p_c(r)$ as